 The City owns and maintains several parking facilities.
 These are: the Kings Road Parking Structure; the Orange Grove Surface Lot; the Spaulding Surface Lot; and Sunset Surface Lots Number One and Number Two.
-It also leases from Los Angeles County and maintains the La Jolla/Havenhurst parking facility and the Melrose Avenue Surface Lot.
+A new City parking facility is attached to the West Hollywood Library.
+The City also leases from Los Angeles County and maintains the La Jolla/ Havenhurst parking facility and the Melrose Avenue Surface Lot.

 City-owned community facilities such as the teen center, the library, senior service facilities, and recreational facilities are described in the Parks and Recreation Chapter.